updated Last minute

 In this quiet setting, you can be a part of a cohesive community, while also feeling recognized as a unique individual.
 Guests who spend time here generally leave having gained knowledge, knowing their work and contributions have been valued, and an expanded skill set, better equipped to continue their journey.
 Your happiness is our reward!
 (Feel free to check out the reviews left from past guests.)

-I enjoy sharing equally as learning from you, welcome you to share your interests, experiences and knowledge.
+I enjoy sharing as well as learning from you, welcome your experiences and knowledge.
 This exchange is mutually beneficial.
-Here, exists the opportunity to feel appreciated, grounded and connected while exploring your relationship to Nature.
+Here, exists the opportunity to feel appreciated, grounded and connected, while exploring your relationship with Nature.

 Learning to live in balance